jonocodes/blog/content/blog/2025-12-10-southwest-companion-pass.md

 This is part of the reason why churning is not for everyone.
 For me, I try to line up a bunch of expenses for Jan 1.
 For example:

-* Large expenses like new furnatiure, or fixing some appliance.
+* Large expenses like new furniture, or fixing some appliance.
 * Upfront summer expenses.
 Travel, lodging, camps, etc.
 * [Yearly donations](https://www.dgt.is/blog/2024-12-28-charitable-giving-in-2024/)
 * Gift cards for myself for future spending.